edoucet-AI/ai-case-study/README.md

 </p>

 ## Recommendations
 <p>The current Caper Cart model is great for consumers who do not have mobility restrictions.
-If Instacart would design a Caper Cart model that allows customers with mobility issues to sit in a motorized cart while shopping that would widen their customer base to include more elderly consumers and consumers with other ailments that require assistance.</p>
+I recommend that Instacart designs a Caper Cart model that allows customers with mobility issues to sit in a motorized cart while shopping which would widen their customer base to include more elderly consumers and consumers with other ailments that require assistance.</p>

+<p>Nearly all organizations strive to offer services and products that are ADA-compliant.
+The Americans with Disabilities Act requires that technology be accessible to people with visual, manual, or hearing impairments.
+While the AI technology in the Caper Carts is ADA compliant the height of the screen and the lack of a motorized alternative prohibits consumers who cannot walk while shopping from using the technology.
+Instacart would benefit from developing a truly ADA-compliant Caper Cart because no other competitor offers a smart cart model that is specifically designed for consumers with mobility restrictions.</p>

+<p>Since the use of motorized carts for shopping is a necessity for some consumers, larger grocers must make these carts available to consumers.
+Providing Instacart customers with a method to hold or reserve a motorized Caper Cart for their upcoming visit through their Instacart account would give consumers added assurances that a Caper Cart would be available when they arrived.</p>

 # References
 <ol>